-The state should expect to provide technical assistance to health and human service organizations to support the transition to electronic modes of consent management, including providing materials that organizations can use to educate individuals on the purpose of the system, building trust, communicating the benefits of the system, and ensuring that the design of a potential service prioritizes individual privacy rights.
+The state should expect to provide technical assistance to health and human service organizations and individuals to support the transition to electronic modes of consent management.
+Activities of such technical assistance could include educating organizations and individuals on the purpose and use of the consent management system, building trust, communicating the benefits of the system, and ensuring that the design of a potential service prioritizes individual privacy rights and supports health equity.